atet/raspberrypi/README.md

   cmake .
 ```

-2. We can now build the Craft program to run on the specific Raspberry Pi Zero W hardware (this will take ~10 mins., time for coffee break #2)
+2. We can now build the Craft program to run on the specific Raspberry Pi Zero W hardware
+   * Coffee break #2: This will take ~10 mins. and you don't need to babysit this

 ```
 $ make && \